dbogatov/ore-benchmark/README.md

 The paper is submitted to VLDB.
 See [technical report on eprint](https://eprint.iacr.org/2018/953.pdf).

+George Kollios and Dmytro Bogatov were supported by an NSF SaTC Frontier Award CNS-1414119.
+Leonid Reyzin was supported in part by NSF grant 1422965.

 ## Abstract

 Database operations over encrypted data has received a lot of attention recently due to increasing security concerns for many database applications.